-(h) in the case of a disposal, if securities formed part of the consideration received, a statement as to whether such securities are to be sold or retained; and
+(h) in the case of a disposal, if securities formed part of the consideration received, a statement as to whether such securities are to be sold or retained;

-(i) in the case of a property entity, the information required by paragraph 13.11;
+(i) in the case of a property issuer, the information required by [13.11]; and

-.
+(j) in the case of mineral and oil/gas issuers, the required information for announcements in Section 12.

-Issuers must publish the announcement even if it is not possible to include all the details required or if there are outstanding conditions.
-If details are omitted, issuers must include a cautionary announcement and then announce the omitted details once they have been established.
+9.14 Issuers must publish the announcement even if it is not possible to include all the details required or if there are outstanding conditions.
+If details are omitted, issuers must release a cautionary announcement and then announce the omitted details once they have been established.

-Categorisation calculations must be submitted to the JSE with the announcement.
+9.15 Categorisation calculations must be submitted to the JSE with the announcement.

-9.13 If a company acquired becomes a subsidiary it must adhere to the provisions of Schedule 10.
-Such confirmation must be included in the announcement in terms of paragraph 9.12.
+9.16 If a company acquired becomes a subsidiary it must adhere to the provisions of [Schedule 10].
+Confirmation of adherence must be included in the announcement in terms of 9.13.

-9.14 If a transaction results in an issue of securities, then the issuer must consider paragraph 6.19(h).
+9.17 If a transaction results in an issue of securities, then the issuer must consider [6.19(h)].

 Supplementary notification